Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/proxy.md

       enabled: false
     ```

-1. _(Optional)_ Add the following to the bottom of `values-cp.yaml` if you want to deploy a Postgres database in the cluster for testing purposes.
+1. _(Optional)_ If you want to deploy a Postgres database within the cluster for testing purposes, add the following to the bottom of `values-cp.yaml`.

     ```yaml
     # This is for testing purposes only
     # DO NOT DO THIS IN PRODUCTION
-    # Your cluster needs a way to create persistantvolumeclaims
+    # Your cluster needs a way to create PersistantVolumeClaims
     # if this option is enabled
     postgresql:
       enabled: true